 4 Check bed chain for wear.

 You can check the wear on your bed chain by measuring the pitch.
-It's difficult to get an accurate measurement by just measuring 1 link so measure 10 see pic.
-And it's a little difficult to decide exactly where to measure from / to so count the links between the 2 chalk marks in the photo and mark yours likewise.
+It's difficult to get an accurate measurement by just measuring 1 link so measure 10, see pic, and it's a little difficult to decide exactly where to measure from / to so count the links between the 2 chalk marks in the photo and mark yours likewise.
 The chain needs to be under normal tension, then measure the distance between the same point on the 2 links, maybe the front end of both, see red lines on photo.
 Remember it's the pitch your measuring and not the overall length of the 10 links.
 The old type chain is well worn at 510mm and new type at 540mm.
 I have, on occasions, known them go a bit longer than this.
 Please note, chains this worn won't run correctly on new sprockets except maybe old type chain at 510mm on new type sprockets.
 To identify which chain you have the overall length of each link is 77mm old and 80mm new, bear in mind these chains aren't accurate even when new.
 I'll add more info when I get chance.

 We spray our chains with oil while out of season, if we can get around to it, the chain below is sprayed.